Top 10 Nursing School Study Tips and Tricks (From ACTUAL Nurses)

 5. Schedule that study time

-Second-year nursing student Kelly Carson, 25, says that time management and prioritizing are everything.
+Second-year BSN student Kelly Carson, 25, says that time management and prioritizing are everything.
 And the real key?
 Scheduling out a time to study—don’t just leave it until you feel like it.

 6. Diffuse oils to help increase concentration